ASaragga/FinCalc/README.md

 - Analytical Skills: To assess financial documents, valuations, and damages claims.
 - Negotiation Skills: Particularly in financial settlements, loan agreements, and contracts.

-# International Trade & Business, Law and Finance Practice
+# Practice in International Trade & Business, Law, and Finance

-# Law & Finance Around the World
+# Law and Finance Around the World

 **Financial Analysis and Valuation for Lawyers (Harvard Law School)**.
 Teaches solicitors and lawyers how to analyze financial statements, understand valuation methods, and apply them in legal contexts such as M&A or bankruptcy. (⭣Video)